How New York deals with the influx of leaders at the UN General Assembly

 Motorcades, blocked roads and heightened security measures intensify traffic and frustrate some locals in the bustling city.

-New York City, New York – Picture the crowded sidewalks and standstill traffic of New York City.
+Picture the crowded sidewalks and standstill traffic of New York City.
 Pedestrians jostle past street vendors as they rush to their destinations.
 The wail of sirens mingles with the sudden screech of car horns.

 Now add to the fray an influx of world leaders and diplomats, accompanied by gaggles of journalists, advocates and security officers.